kherrick/x-postpress/README.md

 ## Misc

 * Other examples are available in [a dedicated folder](https://github.com/kherrick/x-postpress/tree/master/examples)
-* Try using the browser's devtools to change the `apiUrl` attribute within the `x-postpress` tag to render another <a href="https://developer.wordpress.org/rest-api/reference/posts/#list-posts">REST API posts endpoint</a>
+* Try using the browser's devtools to change the `apiHost` attribute within the `x-postpress` tag to render another <a href="https://developer.wordpress.org/rest-api/reference/posts/#list-posts">REST API posts endpoint</a>
 * If using the included [index.html](index.html), a link can be created to the page, and the custom element attributes can be overridden by including them in the query string (example):
   ```html
   <a